-Because waiting for—and understanding—your cancer test results can be stressful, Genomic Health makes understanding your Oncotype DX Breast Recurrence Score test results as easy as possible.
+Because waiting for—and understanding—your cancer test results can be stressful, Exact Sciences makes understanding your Oncotype DX Breast Recurrence Score test results as easy as possible.

-Your doctor will get your results in approximately two weeks after your tumour sample arrives at the Genomic Health laboratory.
+Your doctor will get your results in approximately two weeks after your tumour sample arrives at the Exact Sciences laboratory.
 The results provide a score between 0-100 that indicates how likely your cancer is to return and predicts how beneficial chemotherapy will be for you.1-5 You and your doctor can discuss the score (along with supporting information provided) and how it affects your treatment plan.

 Understanding your score